kscott94/BSfilter/README.md

 ### BSfilter is a python3 script that takes at lease one argument and at most 3 arguments.
 Its purpose is to parse through a fastq file and output a fastq file that contain reads with a specified frequency and/or count of Cytosines per read.
-Note: if the genome contains multiple chromosomes, split chromosomes into separate files.
-Additionally, remove fasta header.

 Software:
 * python 3.7.3